wriley/DayZBanditAI/README.md

 - [FIXED] Dynamic AI will not enter Pursuit state upon spawning if target player is in a vehicle.
 - [NEW] Dynamic AI now spawn in a "Pursuit" state where they follow the randomly-selected player for a distance of 100m from (calculated from the player's position at time of trigger activation).
 Player's position is updated every 30 seconds.
 - [NEW] Players with Radios now recieve on-screen text warnings if they are being pursued by dynamic AI.
-- [MODIFIED] findKiller feature: Chase distance decreased to 400-600m from 500-700m.
+- [UPDATED] findKiller feature: Chase distance decreased to 400-600m from 500-700m.
 Time limit is unchanged.
-- [MODIFIED] findKiller feature: AI will not pursue players in vehicles, and will exit pursuit state if player enters a vehicle (since AI do not use vehicles).
+- [UPDATED] findKiller feature: AI will not pursue players in vehicles, and will exit pursuit state if player enters a vehicle (since AI do not use vehicles).
-- [MODIFIED] findKiller feature: Player's position is now updated every 15 seconds.
+- [UPDATED] findKiller feature: Player's position is now updated every 15 seconds.
 - [MODIFIED] Players with radios are now also notified if AI have broken off their pursuit.

 1.1.3 Update:

 - [UPDATED] fnc_spawnBandits and fnc_spawnBandits_dynamic are now "spawned" instead of "called", and handles preparatory calculations before spawning AI units.
 IMPORTANT: If using custom static triggers, please make this update. (call fnc_spawnBandits >> spawn fnc_spawnBandits)
 - [UPDATED] AI group creation is now handled by fnc_createGroups (static triggers) and fnc_createGroups_dyn (dynamic triggers).
 Individual AI units are created by fn_createUnit.
 This script is shared by fnc_createGroups and fnc_createGroups.
+- [UPDATED] Updated preset default classname tables to DayZ 1.7.7.1 version.
 - [MODIFIED] AI units revert to an "AWARE" state from "COMBAT" after pursuit state ends if DZAI_findKiller is enabled.
 If not enabled, AI will remain in "COMBAT" mode until the entire group is killed (this is intended).
-- [MODIFIED] Updated preset default classname tables to DayZ 1.7.7.1 version.
 - [MODIFIED] Dynamic triggers no longer activate for players in Air vehicles.
 Note: Trigger will activate if players exit the air vehicle, but will not deactivate if players re-enter.
 AI stop actively tracking targeted player's position but will continue to the last known position.

 1.1.4 Update: